Rhys Carter: National team

 In 2003, Carter was a member of Australia's gold medal-winning team at the FIBA Under-19 World Championship in Greece.
 Two years later, he represented Australia at the FIBA Under-21 World Championship in Argentina.
 In 2009, Carter represented the Australian Boomers for the first time, travelling with the team on a tour to China.

 Coaching career

 Carter was hoping for a back-up point guard spot with Melbourne United for the 2018–19 season, but when that didn't eventuate the team offered him a role as both team manager and shadow coach.
 For the 2019–20 season, he was promoted to head coach of the club's academy program and as a development coach for the NBL side.
 He was promoted to assistant coach for the 2020–21 season.
 He continued on with United as an assistant coach in the 2021–22 season.
-He will join the Sandringham Sabres men's team as an assistant coach for the 2022 NBL1 South season.
+He joined the Sandringham Sabres men's team as an assistant coach for the 2022 NBL1 South season.
+He continued with United in 2022–23 and then returned to Sandringham as an assistant in 2023.
+He continued with United in 2023–24.
+He spent a third season with Sandringham in 2024.

+In 2025, Carter served as an assistant coach for the Australian Crocs during their gold medal-winning U16 Asia Cup campaign.
+He returned to United as an assistant coach for the 2025–26 season.